 Messages from the DHCPv6 server come as multiple responses to a single ACTIVELEASEQUERY message.
 Thus, each ACTIVELEASEQUERY request MUST have an xid (transaction-id) unique on the connection on which it is sent, and all of the messages which come as a response to it contain the same xid as the request.
-It is the xid which allows the data-streams of two or more different ACTIVELEASEQUERY requests to be de-multiplexed by the requestor.
+It is the xid which allows the

+Raghuvanshi, et al. Expires September 29, 2014 [Page 12] data-streams of two or more different ACTIVELEASEQUERY requests to be de-multiplexed by the requestor.

-A requestor MAY send a ACTIVELEASEQUERY request to a DHCPv6 server and immediately close the transmission side of its TCP connection, and then read the resulting response messages from the DHCPv6 server.
+A requestor MAY send an ACTIVELEASEQUERY request to a DHCPv6 server and immediately close the transmission side of its TCP connection, and then read the resulting response messages from the DHCPv6 server.
 This is not required, and the usual approach is to leave both sides of the TCP connection up until at least the conclusion of the Active Leasequery.